-A graduate of the Faculty of Electrical Engineering, Czech Technical University, Prague; a graduate of the University of Economics, Prague, with focus on accounting, corporate finance, and banking; and an ACCA/FCCA-Chartered Certified Accountant obtained on the international professional training program at Charles University, Prague.
+A graduate of the Faculty of Electrical Engineering, Czech Technical University, Prague; and an ACCA/FCCA-Chartered Certified Accountant obtained on the international professional training program at Charles University, Prague.
 He gained managerial and professional experience in such positions as Audit Senior at Arthur Andersen and Chief Financial Officer for the Czech Republic at Cinergy, a U.S. energy company.

-Current membership in governing bodies outside CEZ Group or in CEZ Group affiliates and/or joint ventures:
+Current membership in governing bodies outside the CEZ Group or in CEZ Group's affiliates and/or joint ventures:

-Pinn partners s.r.o.-Managing Director and company member since September 11, 2008.
+• Pinn partners s.r.o.-Managing Director and company.

-Membership in governing bodies outside CEZ Group or in CEZ Group affiliates and/or joint ventures ended in the past five (5) years:
+Membership in governing bodies outside the CEZ Group or in CEZ Group's affiliates and/or joint ventures ended in the past five (5) years:

-- i4wifi a.s.-member of the Supervisory Board from 2014 to 2015; and - CP Praha s.r.o., in liquidation-Vice-Chairman and member of the Supervisory Board in 2011-2016.
+- i4wifi a.s.-member of the Supervisory Board; and - CP Praha s.r.o., in liquidation-Vice-Chairman and member of the Supervisory Board.